annguyenict172/chat-app/README.md

 If you wish to use an external MongoDB server, specify its URI by changing the environment variable `MONGO_URI`.
 Also remember to remove the `db` service in `docker-compose.yml`.

 ### Pending Features
-- Seen functionality with each message
 - Group chat
-- Send images on message
+- Send images with message